ZoeBijl/font-awesome/README.md

 * All base test results are in `tests/index.html`
 * A non-ARIA test bed can be found in `tests/plain-bed.html`

-## Progress
-At the time of writing—14 days in—the progress has been amazing!
-Great contributions from the community.
-Let's keep it up.

 ### Any help welcome
 From code, to test results, to how to actually do decent testing.
 Anything is welcome.